FSEmbedded/releases-fus/README.txt

  The actual packages versions are marked as annotated tags in the git history.
  The Name of the overall release (like fsimx93-Y2025.08) is still set as a light tag.

+4. Support Silex WLAN  Chip on the efusA9X(r2)

+ The new driver version is based on version 4.5.25.38 of the original Qualcomm driver which is available in branch CNSS.LEA.NRT_3.1 on repository (tag v4.5.25.38)
+ There is also a Silex-specific version available on request that improves roaming, adds bang radar and other improvements.
+Ask F&S if interested.

 Known Issues

-1. This Release does not support the Silex WLAN chip on the modules efusA7UL

-The Silex WLAN  chip is not supported in this release- If you need Silex WLAN chip support, please contact F&S.
+1. The Slilex Bluetooth Chip on the efusmxA9X(r2) is not supported.

+   There is currently no driver available for the Linux Kernel 5.15.
+   For Silex Bluetooth chip support, please use the release fsimx6sx-B2019.11.1 for basic Bluetooth evaluation.

 =========================================================================